Kevin-JHG/Group5-Rapid-Reservation/Documentation/Proposal.md

-# Rapip Reservation: Leveraging Mobile Reservation and Ordering Applications to Enhance the Service Industry
+# Rapid Reservation: Leveraging Mobile Reservation and Ordering Applications to Enhance the Service Industry
 ## Executive Summary
 The service industry, particularly sectors like restaurants, hotels, and entertainment venues, can significantly benefit from adopting mobile reservation and ordering application such as Rapid Reservation.
 This application will streamline operations, improve customer experiences, and drive revenue growth.
 By enabling customers to book reservations and place orders through their smartphones or on the web, businesses can reduce wait times, improve service efficiency, and gather valuable data for personalization and business insights.
 ## Introduction